TobiasWolflehner/Scalar_field_simulation/README.md

 The standard output of this simulation is a graph of the difference of the two simulations in lightcone and normal coordinates.
-A heatmap or a graph as 2D slices is available and can the mode can be chosen with the Graph_as_Heatmap parameter.
+A heatmap or a graph as 2D slices is available and the mode can be chosen with the Graph_as_Heatmap parameter set to 0 or 1.
+A graph of the scalar field in light-cone coordinates on its own can be obtained by setting the parameter PlotDifference to 0.